celineli99/celineli99.github.io/_drafts/2021-08-02-Gap-Year-In-Review.md

  While it would be exaggerated to say that I am now perfectly set on my future path, I do think that the diversity of locations, sectors and topics that I engaged with in the past year has really opened my eyes to the many, many things that are still out there in this world.
 On the one hand, this of course makes my decisions harder, as I fall prey to the paradox of choice.
 But it also is a blessing, since I don't think I could have learnt all this if I hadn't taken a year out for exploration.

- Regarding my further studies, I am still intending to pursue an Economics Master with some focus on sustainability, so this hasn't changed to much.
+ Regarding my further studies, I am still intending to pursue an Economics Master with some focus on sustainability, so this hasn't changed too much.
 But I am now more keen on developing my methodological skills more (hard skills?) and working on cross-disciplinary topics.
+I also realized that the skills certain jobs require are not necessarily taught in university, but you rather pick them up on the go.
+So in that sense, my view on the "necessity" of formal education also changed a bit.

  Having said that, if the last year has taught me anything, it is that we have to remain flexible and adaptable.
 You never know if there isn't a global pandemic around the corner that can torpede your plans.